 Because couscous is made of wheat, it contains gluten and should not be eaten by those who are sensitive to gluten.
 In fact, semolina is a high-gluten flour made from hard durum wheat.

-A cup of couscous contains 36 grams of carbohydrates, 2.2 grams of fiber, 6 grams of protein, 0.3 grams of fat, and 176 calories.
+One cup of couscous contains 36 grams of carbohydrates, 2.2 grams of fiber, 6 grams of protein, 0.3 grams of fat, and 176 calories.
 As such, it is lower in fat and calories than quinoa, but also lower in protein, iron, and magnesium.

 Couscous is used in many ways that rice would be used, especially as a pilaf.
 It can also be enjoyed as a breakfast cereal, in salads, and as the base of many Middle Eastern dishes.
 Israeli couscous has slightly larger balls of pasta but is not as large as pastina.